mkb79/Audible/docs/source/intro/getting_started.rst

        with_username=False
    )

-   # Save credendtials to file
+   # Save credentials to file
    auth.to_file(FILENAME)

 .. important::